Petrol Prices & EV Adoption

 Price divergence, 2005–present

 EU Oil Bulletin EU27 weighted average (Eurosuper 95, EUR/L).
-US: EIA national regular unleaded monthly average, converted to EUR/L at the current exchange rate.
-Using a fixed rate compresses historical US values in periods when the dollar was weaker — the structural gap is directionally correct throughout.
+US: EIA national regular unleaded monthly average, converted to EUR/L using a single fixed exchange rate applied to all periods.
+This compresses historical US values during periods when the dollar was weaker and inflates them when the dollar was stronger — the structural gap is directionally correct throughout, but point-in-time magnitudes should not be taken as precise.
+Historical comparisons using contemporaneous monthly ECB EUR/USD rates would give more accurate gap estimates.

 The spread within Europe runs wider than the US-EU gap at the lower end.
 Malta and Poland — both below €1.50/L — are significantly closer to US pump prices than to their northern and western European neighbours.
 The causes differ: Malta caps domestic fuel prices; Poland levies lower excise duty and has an economy where relative fuel affordability is a political constraint.
 Neither situation is stable — Malta's subsidy carries a fiscal cost, and Poland faces upward pressure as its excise regime converges toward EU norms.